serverless-workflow/workflow-impl/README.md

 This project provides an implementation of the Serverless Workflow Specification Version 0.1 (https://github.com/cncf/wg-serverless/blob/master/workflow/spec/spec.md)

-It provides two implementations for the serverless workflow api:
+It provides three implementations for the serverless workflow api:
 * WorkflowManagerImpl
 * WorkflowValidatorImpl
+* InitContextImpl

 as well as two implementations of workflow expression evaluators:
 * JexlExpressionEvaluatorImpl